"My son's new found love of history is a result of the work he has done with Matt." - Tara M.

 This second year of a two-part exploration of American history continues the story of the United States as it solidifies its place as a political, economic, and cultural leader in the world.
 We pick up the narrative in the mid-1800s—after the founding era, but before our modern world has taken shape—and trace the choices, conflicts, and new ideas that led to the America we live in today.

 Transformation is central to this course—not only of land and law, but of values and purpose.
 As Americans spread across a continent, industrialized, entered the world stage, and welcomed unmatched numbers of immigrants from across the world, they argued fiercely about what their country was and what it should become.
-Again and again, the question arose: what did the ideals of liberty, equality, and opportunity mean?
+Again and again, the question arose: what did the ideals of life, liberty, and pursuit of happiness mean?

 This course will explore debates about the following topics (among many):